x-square/data_analytics/24-04-advanced-data-analytics.md

 ## ANOVA

 ANOVA, analysis of variance, testing is useful when you want to test a hypothesis about group differences based on categorical independent variables that test the difference of means between groups.
-For example, you wanted to determine whether changes in people’s weight when following different diets are statistically significant or due to chance.
+For example, you wanted to determine whether changes in people's weight when following different diets are statistically significant or due to chance.

 The intuition behind ANOVA is to compare the variability between different groups with the variability within the groups.
 If they are comparable, then the differences between groups are more likely to be due to sampling variability.
 On the other hand, if the variability between groups is much larger than the variability expected from the samples within their respective groups, then those groups are probably drawn from significantly different subpopulations.